 Class participation may be used as one assessment measure, if it is deemed to be a part of the course learning outcomes.
-However, it shall not represent more than 20 % of the final grade.

 Because assessment of class participation tends to be subjective, it is important to keep detailed notes and inform students about their standing during the semester.
-One of the methods is to regularly update the participation grade in the NFO.
+You are required to regularly update the participation grade in the NEO.